TheRacetrack/racetrack/docs/permissions.md

 If none of the fields is filled, the permission works on all of the resources (all families, all fatmen, all endpoints).

-Keep in mind that the permission may give an access not only to the existing resources, but also for those that are yet to come up in future For example, new fatman version from the same family will be affected, while there is a permission covering the whole family.
+Keep in mind that the permission may give an access not only to the existing resources, but also for those that are yet to come up in future.
+For example, new fatman version from the same family will be affected, while there is a permission covering the whole family.

 ## How to grant a permission?